MarkBind/markbind/docs/userGuide/cliCommands.md

   Serve the website in the specified port.

 * `-v [versionNames...]`, `--versions [versionNames...]` <br>
   Specify version names to be deployed, separated by spaces.
 If the flag is used without specification, deploy all versions saved.
+Using this flag overrides the setttings in [site.json](siteJsonFile.md).

 {{ icon_examples }}
 * `markbind serve`